Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 ![](../assets/readme_hello_world.png)

 !!! compat "GIO Warnings on non-Linux"
-    On Windows and macOS, running `main` may be produce warnings of the type:
+    On Windows and macOS, running `main` may  produce warnings of the type:

     ```
     (julia:10512): GLib-GIO-WARNING **: 15:29:40.047: dbus binary failed to launch bus, maybe incompatible version
     ```

-    This is due to a non-critical bug in one of Mousetraps dependencies, and does not indicate a problem. **These warnings can be safely ignored** and will be fixed in future versions of Mousetrap.
-See [here](https://github.com/Clemapfel/mousetrap.jl/issues/5) for more information.
+    This is due to a non-critical bug in one of Mousetraps dependencies, and does not indicate a problem.

 !!! compat "Interactive Use"
   Interactive use inside the Julia REPL is only available for Mousetrap `v0.2.1` or newer.